-- We are currently assuming that you have the same environment setup on the batch system as locally (actually, we are copying the console environment variables) and we will call the python executable which runs your scheduling job. - You have to choose the queue depending in your requirements (e.g. wall clock time) by yourself.
-So you need to make sure that the tasks will actually finish before the batch system kills them because of timeout. - There is currently now resubmission implemented.
+- You have to choose the queue/batch settings/etc. depending in your requirements (e.g. wall clock time) by yourself.
+So you need to make sure that the tasks will actually finish before the batch system kills them because of timeout.
+There is just no way for b2luigi to know this beforehand. - There is currently no resubmission implemented.
 This means dying jobs because of batch system failures are just dead.
-But because of the dependency checking mechanism of luigi it is simple to just redo the calculation and re-calculate what is missing. - The luigi feature to request new dependencies while task running (via yield) is not implemented for the batch mode.
+But because of the dependency checking mechanism of luigi it is simple to just redo the calculation and re-calculate what is missing. - The luigi feature to request new dependencies while task running (via yield) is not implemented for the batch mode so far.